 Hopkinton has a renowned K-12 public school system that contributes significantly to the Town's reputation as a desirable place to live.
-For example, Hopkinton High School was recently ranked among the nation's top 1,200 high schools, and it also received a School of Excellence award from the Massachusetts Alliance for Arts Education in 2006.
+The Annual Town Report lists the schools' many achievements and awards. .

 The seemingly relentless school-age population growth that occurred in Hopkinton in the 1990's led to major investments in new public school buildings and land to accommodate them, beginning with the Terry property acquisition on Hayden Rowe in the mid-1990's.
 Most recently, the Town acquired the Irvine property on Hayden Rowe for additional school expansion.
-In the 2014-2015 school year, the Hopkinton School Department served 59 more students than in 2004-2005, although the numbers rose and fell during the intervening years.
-Currently operating school buildings include:
+In the 2016-2017 school year, the Hopkinton School Department served 45 more students than in 2006-2007, although the numbers rose and fell during the intervening years.